-In each sub-fund, class and category, the SICV may issue shares at the subscription price determined on each valuation day on which the net asset value of shares is determined (the "valuation day").
+In each sub-fund, class and category, the SICAV may issue shares at the subscription price determined on each day of valuation of the net asset value per share (the "Valuation Day").

 When the sub-funds are open for subscription, the SICAV may set an initial subscription period during which the shares may be issued at a fixed subscription price, plus the applicable share issue fees.